Welcome to my guide to the Rockaways and New York!

 I have absolutely no idea.
 Empire State Building?
 Central Park?
 I’ve heard it’s also nice to go to New York at Christmas, but I can’t comment because I haven’t been then.
 I’m sure there are plenty of actual helpful guides you can search for, like this one about visiting New York for the first time.
 All I got to see was this street, at night, when we went out to get dinner.
 Not sure what street it is though.
 Or even if it’s a Street at all.
 It might be an Avenue.

 I also saw this lovely underground car park, where I nearly got into a fight with the attendant when I tried to park the car myself, not realising I was supposed to get out and give him the keys so he could park it for me.
 So that was fun.
 Can Americans not be relied upon to park their own cars?

-So all in all, my two days in New York were pretty thrilling.
+So all in all, my short stay in New York was pretty thrilling.
 But all good things come to an end, and soon it was time to leave New York and move on to the next leg of our East Coast USA journey.
 There’ll be another Unhelpful Guide coming your way when I get round to it.

 Have you been to New York or the Rockaways?
 What was your experience?
 Do you have any actually helpful tips?
 Leave them below!